What I Put On My Face

 All skin is good skin, which is why good skincare is more of a journey than a destination.
 We all love a one-off tip—but, at Byrdie, we’re more interested in how our skin evolves over time.
 The product we've used for a decade, the ingredient cocktail that made us glow, the step we never skip, and all the advice in between.
 This is the stuff that makes a real difference.
 With What I Put on My Face, we’re bringing you the rituals, recommendations, and failed experiments (we’ve all had them) straight from celebrities, founders, and influencers who’ve gone through it themselves.

-Take, for instance, his latest project with Klarna.
-He's starring in a holiday skit series that embodies the five types of shoppers—the first of which drops today.
+Take, for instance, his project with Klarna.
+He starred in a holiday skit series that embodies the five types of shoppers.
 He self-shot, directed, edited, and glammed up for each archetype, which is no small feat for a performer (or his skin).
 "I've made too many videos.
 Like actually, I should retire," he jokes.
 The resulting campaign is hilarious, as always, bringing back several one-off fan favorites—like Mr. Hollywood—that his followers have been begging to hear from again.
 But, that effort and artistry (his characters' makeup looks are no joke) also require plenty of downtime and maintenance in the aftermath.
 So, it should come as no surprise that Benito has gone through breakthroughs, experiments, and research in his skincare journey.

 Read on for all his skincare tips, the product he uses so much he's gifted 30-packs for every holiday, and why Y2K was the era of pore strips.